 Hepatitis C Treatment

 Hepatitis C is a liver infection caused by the blood-borne hepatitis C virus.
 Currently, there is no vaccine for hepatitis C. Chronic hepatitis C is a serious disease that can result in long-term health problems, and even death.
-The spread of hepatitis C can be prevented by avoiding behaviors that can spread the disease, such as injecting drugs.

 How can hepatitis C be transmitted?